oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 ## Task 9: View Service Mesh graph and Distributed Traces (Optional)

-You can perform this task only if you have deployed Kiali and Jaeger in your cluster.
+Perform this task only if you have deployed Kiali and Jaeger in your cluster.
 To visualize what happens behind the scenes and how a trip booking request is processed by the distributed services, you can use the Kiali and Jaeger Dashboards that you started in [Task 6](#Task6:DeployKialiandJaeger(Optional)).

-1. Open a new browser tab and navigate to the Kiali dashboard URL - http://localhost:20001/kiali
+1. Open a new browser tab and navigate to the Kiali dashboard URL - <http://localhost:20001/kiali>
 2. Select Graph for the otmm namespace.
-3. Open a new browser tab and navigate to the Jaeger dashboard URL - http://localhost:16686
+3. Open a new browser tab and navigate to the Jaeger dashboard URL - <http://localhost:16686>
 4. In the **Service** drop-down list, select **istio-ingressgateway**.
 A list of traces is displayed where each trace represents a request.
 5. Select a trace to view it.